How to Localize a Brand: Practical Guide

 Pro tip: Don’t overuse a single color in your local branding.
 Incorporate complementary colors to avoid monotony.

-To preserve brand uniformity throughout the market, your collaterals and promotional items should also feature the same palette. an example of localized promotional materials
+To preserve brand uniformity throughout the market, your collaterals and promotional items should also feature the same palette.

 The same applies to social media.
 And ads.
 You get the gist.